Why is it that just before my birthday, the

 husbands and children is a lot.
 We do

-not need to add pressure by surrounding ourselves with the Joneses who help
+not need to add pressure by surrounding ourselves with the Bad Joneses who help

 create a load of Wants in our heads.
 Keeping

-up with the Joneses is the main reason that families have credit card debt.
+up with the Bad Joneses is the main reason that families have unnecessary credit card debt.

-The truth of people who want everyone to
+The truth about people who want everyone to

-think they “have it all” is that they don’t feel as if they do.
+think they “have it all” is that they don’t feel that they do.
 They have what they have, but the feeling of

 contentment is usurped by a list of troubles and emotional baggage and